musairul/SparxSolver/README.md

 - **Extension popup doesn't open**:
     - Make sure you are on the `maths.sparx-learning.com` website, as the extension is designed to activate only on this domain.
     - Refresh the page and click on the extension again

+## ⚠️ Disclaimer

+**Educational Use Only**: This extension is designed to help students understand mathematical concepts and problem-solving approaches.
+Please use responsibly and in accordance with your institution's academic integrity policies.

+**Privacy**: Your API key and bookwork are stored locally in your browser.
+No data is sent to external servers except for AI processing through Google's Generative AI service.

 ## 📞 Support, Bugs, Features